SIM Learning Strategies Professional Developer

 As I began working with my CLLI cohorts to research and answer the SIM FAQ questions, I was pushed to read, reflect, and think through many real-life situations I may face in the future.
 Having the already established SIM network providing scenarios for newcomers to ponder as they began the SIM PD process helps us to prepare and deepen our understanding of important concepts.
 Embodying the partnership principles throughout, this FAQ work helped us develop as leaders and expand our knowledge of effective learning strategies.

-karenstaley Almost 2 years ago
+karenstaley Over 2 years ago

 FAQ Activity